 What can you do with a Cricut machine?

-The machines work with Cricut Design Space software, which you can add to your desktop, laptop, tablet or phone.
-Use Cricut Design Space to upload and create your own designs, or dip into the library for ready-designed projects.
-There are over 1300,00 images in the Cricut Design Space library.
-Some images are free to download, some have an individual charge or can be cut when you have a monthly subscription set up.
+The machines work with Cricut Design Space™ app, which you can download for free to your desktop, laptop, tablet or phone.
+Use Cricut Design Space™ to upload and create your own designs, or dip into the library for ready-designed projects.
+There are over 500,000 images in the Cricut Design Space™ library.

 Different machines can work with tools for debossing, scoring, engraving, fabric cutting and perforations, too.
 The range of materials that each Cricut machine can use is based on the power it can exert for cutting.

-The Maker has the most tools available and can cut the most materials.
-The Maker cuts more than 300 different materials – from delicate papers and unbonded fabric through to the heavy-duty items like matt board, leather and wood sheets.
+The Cricut Maker 3™ has the most tools available, which are all backwards compatible if you bought them for the original Cricut Maker™, and can cut the most materials.
+The Cricut Maker 3™ cuts more than 300 different materials – from delicate papers and unbonded fabric to heavy-duty items like matt board, leather and wood sheets.

-Use it to to create leather panels with intricate cut-aways.
+Use it to create leather panels with intricate cut-aways.
 Or engrave detail into metal sheets.
 Or cut wooden shapes to make 3D structures like dinosaurs or storage pots.
 It will cut small sewing patterns using unbonded fabric.
 The scoring wheel (sold separately) gets to work scoring foil, card and paper for your makes, too.

-The Joy is great for small vinyl project like kitchen labels and stickers.
+The Cricut Joy™ is great for small vinyl projects like kitchen labels and stickers.
 Create long vinyl borders to go around a big plant pot or to run across the length of a wall up to 20 feet long!
-We have an exclusive Cricut project using the Joy for cutting out writing to make labels.
+We have an exclusive Cricut project using the Cricut Joy™ for cutting out writing to make labels.
 Click for the cutting writing project and make these lovely kitchen items below.

 Which is the best Cricut machine for you?

-How to use a Cricut machine step-by-steps
+How to use a Cricut machine step-by-step

-Here we show how to use the Explore Air 2 to cut a paper panel to add an address to the front of an envelope.
-We're working in the desktop version of the Design Space software.
+Here we show how to use the Cricut Explore Air 2™ to cut a paper panel to add an address to the front of an envelope.
+We're working on the desktop version of the Design Space software.
 The IOS, Android and desktop versions have a slightly different layout.
 So your screen may look slightly different from our screenshots if you are using a different version.

 Step 1